-Cleansing Balms vs. Makeup Wipes: Which Is Right for You?November 10, 2020
+Cleansing Balms vs. Makeup Wipes: Which One Is Right for You?August 26, 2022

 Cleansing Balms vs. Makeup Wipes

 Both Dr. King and Hatfield agree that both balms and makeup wipes are effective ways to remove face makeup, but there are a few notable differences between the two methods.

 “Cleansing balms tend to be more gentle on the skin because they are usually oil-based and work by dissolving makeup on the face, and then [they are] rinsed away” says Hatfield.
 They are a better choice for thoroughly cleansing the face if you wear a lot of makeup.